-Advanced VTOL Technologies (AVT) is an Australian owned company that has been providing specialist aerospace and defence engineering services since 1997.
+Advanced VTOL Technologies (AVT) is an Australian owned Aerospace company providing specialist engineering services since 1997.

 A world leader in flight sciences and technology

 Since its inception, we have provided many highly skilled personnel in the areas of aerospace engineering, software engineering and human factors.
-Support has been provided for operational analysis, helicopter dynamics, helicopter-ship dynamics, simulation fidelity assessment, human in the loop simulation, computer simulation graphics, software engineering, computational fluid dynamics, human factors research and experimental research.
+Support has been provided for operational analysis, helicopter dynamics, helicopter-ship dynamics, simulation fidelity assessment, human in the loop simulation, computer simulation graphics, software engineering, computational fluid dynamics, human factors research and experimental research and flight test.

-Since January 1998, we have specialised in helicopter-ship dynamic interface simulation for the Australian Defence Force (ADF).
-The company has been solely responsible for the development and maintenance of the OnDeck simulation software and we have continuously developed the software to improve fidelity and the number of helicopter types modelled.
-We have provided analysis and modelling services to the ADF, Danish Navy, Swedish Navy, New Zealand Navy and NATO.
+AVT has previously provided specialised skills in helicopter-ship dynamic interface simulation for the Australian Defence Force (ADF) and was responsible for the development and maintenance of the OnDeck simulation software.
+We have provided analysis and modelling services to the ADF, Danish Navy, Swedish Navy and New Zealand Navy as well as NATO.
+AVT also has skills in developing ship motion models as well as conducting validation trials.

 Our core capability in flight dynamics includes modelling & simulation, control, performance, testing and data analysis.
 We have a sound working knowledge of complex simulation software having developed numerous flight dynamic models of aeroplanes, rockets, helicopters, UAVs and maritime platforms.
 We have extensive experience in aerodynamic load prediction, control system architecture, multi-body dynamics, CFD analysis, system identification, optimisation, flight data reconstruction and validation & verification techniques.
 Much of this work is underpinned by flight test involvement, including First of Class Flight Trials (FOCFT) and deck trials.